 Character Element Objective Design Response Avoid Existing Buildings Along Camden and Nelson Streets, to encourage retention of Edwardian and Interwar dwellings in good condition.
 Along Alfred Street, to encourage the replacement of dwellings in poor condition with medium-density, contemporary infill development.
 Retain Edwardian and Interwar dwellings that contribute to the valued character of Camden and Nelson Streets.
-Alterations and extensions to Edwardian and Interwar buildings should be appropriate to the building era and style.
+Alterations and extensions to Edwardian and Interw buildings should be appropriate to the building era and style.
 New development should be distinguishable from original dwelling stock through the use of contemporary architecture.
 Demolition of visible parts of intact Edwardian and Interwar dwellings.
-Reproduction styles and detailing.
+Tar Reproduction styles and detailing.
 Landscaping and Vegetation To strengthen the garden settings of dwellings and to create outdoor spaces and landscaping areas wherever possible in new development.
 Retain established trees and provide for the planting of new trees and vegetation.
-In new multi-dwelling developments, consider the use of more innovative landscaping options such as planter boxes, climbers, creepers and the establishment of roof-top gardens.
-Lack of landscaping and vegetation.
+In new multi-dwelling developments, consider the u of more innovative landscaping options such as planter boxes, climbers, creepers and the establishment of roof-top gardens. and vegetation.
 Siting To minimise the dominance of car parking structures and vehicular crossovers.
 Minimise paving in front garden areas including driveways and crossovers.
-In new multi-dwelling developments consider the use of underground car parking or car parking that can be accessed from the rear of the site.
-Where possible, provide vehicular access from a rear laneway.
-Car parking structures that dominate the façade or view of the dwelling.
-Creation of new crossovers and driveways or wide crossovers.
-Front setbacks dominated by impervious surfaces.
-To provide space for front gardens > Buildings should be set back from the front boundary to accommodate a small front garden.
-Loss of front garden space.
+In new multi-dwelling developments consider the us of underground car parking or car parking that can laccessed from the rear of the site.
+Where possible, provide vehicular access from a relaneway.
+Creation of new crossovers and To provide space for front gardens > Buildings should be set back from the front boundar to accommodate a small front garden. ry Loss of front garden space.
 Height and Building Form Along Alfred Street, to provide a graduated transition from the established single storey development to the north, and the more intense building forms anticipated in the commercial area to the south.
-New development along Alfred Street should incorporate a higher built form at the street boundary, scaling down to abutting single storey dwellings to the rear.
+New development along Alfred Street should incorporate a higher built form at the street boundar scaling down to abutting single storey dwellings to the rear.
 Buildings that dominate the single storey scale of dwellings to the rear of Alfred Street properties.
 Underdevelopment of sites at the interface with the commercial precinct (Carlisle Street Activity Centre).
 Materials and Design Detail Along Alfred Street, to reflect the design detail of existing Edwardian dwellings.
 New buildings should be individually designed to respond to the characteristics of the site and adjoining buildings.
 Large bulky buildings with unarticulated facades.
-To encourage innovative architecture and cultural expression through design.
-Cultural expression through colour, building details and architectural reinterpretation should be employed.
-Articulate building façades through the well Poor composition of openings and setbacks.
+To encourage innovative architecture and cultural expression through Cultural expression through colour, building details and architectural reinterpretation should be employed.
+Poor composition of openings and setbacks. design. > Articulate building façades through the well considered composition of openings and variation ıs in wall surfaces